Lab Sustainability Programs: 3 Reasons for Adoption

 Labs Are Resource-Intensive

 On top of this, labs are extremely resource-intensive.
-This amplifies the need for sustainability program implementation, as the whole goal of operational sustainability is to reduce resource dependence and/or find new alternatives for necessary resources that have a lesser environmental impact.
+This amplifies the need for sustainability program implementation, as the primary goal of operational sustainability is to reduce resource dependence and/or find new alternatives for necessary resources that have a lesser environmental impact.

 Lab Sustainability Benefits